stalker474/GDDMarkdownTemplate/4_Gameplay and Mechanics.md

 Combat is a real time group engagement.
 It can be either offensive during exploration, or defensive if the Cargo is under attack.
+Player characters have defensive and offensive capabilities based on their class, stats, and equipment.
+Some are passive, some are active.
+The combat mechanism should really look like any point and click combat such as LoL.

 #### Defense